 Furniture labeled as “ergonomic” will carry a hefty sale price, and comfortable office chairs should not be any exception.
 An ergonomically designed office chair seeks to raise your comfort level by supporting proper posture, thus relieving joint pain and preventing long-term damage to joints, tendons, and ligaments.
 Investing in such a chair is essential for individuals who spend a good portion of each workday at their desk.
 When you sit inside chair, the seat should hit you mid-thigh, allowing your feet to rest flat on a lawn with your knees bent for a right angle.
 The chair back should support your spine in a straight and neutral position, decreasing the temptation to slouch.

-See also: Best Office Chair for Tall Person
+See also: Tall Office Chairs for Standing Desks

 Comfortable Office Chairs Gallery